-- A) Level of compliance from last inspection and town plant (inspection unit) operating history. (i.e., leak history, noncompliance, accidents, etc.) - B) Length of time since last comprehensive inspection. - C) Internal and external events affecting the inspection unit such as construction, changes in operator personnel or operating procedures, etc. - D) Specialized inspections will be conducted as needed or as time permits. - E) Mergers and Acquisitions - F) Risk Assessments including: Miles of HCA's, Population Density, and threats such as Poor Leak History, Excavation Damage, Corrosion, Natural Forces, etc.

-See Policy 10-001?
-Identifying High Risk Inspection Units

-(Compliance Procedures) Does the state have written procedures to identify steps to be 3 taken from the discovery to resolution of a probable violation?
-Chapter 5.1

-- Procedures to notify an operator (company officer) when a noncompliance is a. identified - Procedures to routinely review progress of compliance actions to prevent b. delays or breakdowns - Procedures regarding closing outstanding probable violations
+- A) Level of compliance from last inspection and town plant (inspection unit) operating history. (i.e., leak history, noncompliance, accidents, etc.) - B) Length of time since last comprehensive inspection. - C) Internal and external events affecting the inspection unit such as construction, changes in operator personnel or operating procedures, etc. - D) Specialized inspections will be conducted as needed or as time permits. - E) Mergers and Acquisitions - F) Risk Assessments including: Miles of HCA's, Population Density, and threats such as Poor Leak History, Excavation Damage, Corrosion, Natural Forces, etc. See Policy 10-001?
+Identifying High Risk Inspection Units - (Compliance Procedures) Does the state have written procedures to identify steps to be 3 taken from the discovery to resolution of a probable violation?
+Chapter 5.1 - Yes = 3 No = 0 Needs Improvement = 1-2Procedures to notify an operator (company officer) when a noncompliance is identified - b.
+Procedures to routinely review progress of compliance actions to prevent delays or breakdowns - Procedures regarding closing outstanding probable violations